Test for non-negligible adverse shifts: Abstract

 \section{Abstract}

-Statistical tests for dataset shift are susceptible to false alarms: they are sensitive to minor differences where there is in fact adequate sample coverage and predictive performance.
-We propose instead a robust framework for tests of dataset shift based on outlier scores, \texttt{D-SOS} for short. \texttt{D-SOS} detects adverse shifts and can identify false alarms caused by benign ones.
-It posits that a new (test) sample is not substantively worse than an old (training) sample, and not that the two are equal.
-The key idea is to reduce observations to outlier scores and compare contamination rates.
-Beyond comparing distributions, users can define what worse means in terms of predictive performance and other relevant notions.
-We show how versatile and practical \texttt{D-SOS} is for a wide range of real and simulated datasets.
-Unlike tests of equal distribution and of goodness-of-fit, the \texttt{D-SOS} tests are uniquely tailored to serve as robust performance metrics to monitor model drift and dataset shift.
+Statistical tests for dataset shift are susceptible to false alarms: they are sensitive to minor differences when there is in fact adequate sample coverage and predictive performance.
+We propose instead a framework to detect adverse shifts based on outlier scores, \texttt{D-SOS} for short. \texttt{D-SOS} holds that the new (test) sample is not substantively worse than the reference (training) sample, and not that the two are equal.
+The key idea is to reduce observations to outlier scores and compare contamination rates at varying weighted thresholds.
+Users can define what \emph{worse} means in terms of relevant notions of outlyingness, including proxies for predictive performance.
+Compared to tests of equal distribution, our approach is uniquely tailored to serve as a robust metric for model monitoring and data validation.
+We show how versatile and practical \texttt{D-SOS} is on a wide range of real and simulated data.